Haven’t received a response for your credit card application? Don’t fret - discover how you can check the status of your application today

 Factors that can adversely affect your application include poor creditworthiness, no credit history, mistakes on your credit file, low income, recent change in employment, too much existing debt, and too many credit enquiries.

 Can the credit limit I ask for have an effect on my application?

 Yes, it can.
 Credit card providers use different criteria to decide credit limits, and while you might not qualify for a higher limit you could qualify for a lower limit.

 If there’s a mistake on my credit file that’s causing problems with my application can I fix it?

 If you notice a mistake on your credit file you should report it to the credit provider in question immediately, and the provider should then rectify the mistake by contacting the credit agency in question.

-Make sure you send a copy of the dispute to Veda Australia, Dun and Bradstreet Australia, and Experian Australia because they maintain separate records.
+Make sure you send a copy of the dispute to Equifax Australia, Dun and Bradstreet Australia, and Experian Australia because they maintain separate records.

 If I don’t understand any section of the application, is it okay to leave it blank?

 Incomplete applications have little to no chance of success, and if you submit an incomplete application, the provider might take some time to seek additional information, if it does so at all.
 If there’s anything in the application you don’t understand, seek clarification from the provider and then proceed.